stclib/STC/README.md

 The usage of the containers is similar to the C++ standard containers in STL, so it should be easy if you are familiar with them.

-All containers mentioned above, except cstr_t and cbitset_t, are generic and therefore typesafe (similar to templates in C++).
+All containers mentioned above, except cstr_t and cbits_t, are generic and therefore typesafe (similar to templates in C++).
 No casting is used.
 A simple example:
 ```c
 #include <stc/cvec.h>